Drive Halloween Sales With These Tips for Your Content and Creative

 Let’s get straight to the treats.
 Here are 3 examples of Halloween-themed content marketing we think are scary-good, from brands you might not usually associate with Halloween:

-There are some major Kubrick fans over at IKEA Singapore, and it shows in their new commercial released just in time for Halloween.
+There are some major Kubrick fans over at IKEA Singapore, and it shows in their commercial for Halloween.
 The video of a young boy on a tricycle wandering through the dimly lit, creepy corridors of an abandoned IKEA store is a spot-on homage to Kubrick’s The Shining.

 There are a number of movie references cleverly hidden in the minute-and-a-half video – as well as some strategically placed IKEA home items.
 Customers are encouraged to look for and then enter to win a Halloween contest over social media.